 - A. The proliferation of APOD that leads to the lack of sufficient ambulances to respond to emergencies are considered APOD Unusual Events.
 These events threaten public health and safety by preventing EMS response to emergency medical incidents.
 To mitigate the effects of these APOD Unusual Events the following are hereby established: - B. To be an APOD Unusual Event the following criteria must be met: - 1.
 APOD exceeding 20 minutes is occurring - 2.
-The transporting ambulance provider agencies identify and document low EMS system ambulance availability due to APOD
+The ambulance provider agency identifies and documents low EMS system ambulance availability due to APOD - a.
+Low ambulance availability is to be determined by the EMS supervisor and generally means there are less than five (5) in service units available for emergency response hospital bed or other suitable hospital sitting or reclining device, including the emergency department waiting room, as appropriate for patient condition provided the patient meets the following criteria: